Faizantanveer550/NY-Times-Most-Popular-Articles-Assignment/README.md

 Launches the test runner in the interactive watch mode.\

+### `yarn test-app --coverage`

+It run tests for your application and also generate a code coverage report.
+A code coverage report shows how much of your codebase is actually executed by the tests.
+It helps identify areas of your code that might not be covered by tests and could potentially contain bugs.

 ### `yarn build-app`

 Builds the app for production to the `build` folder.\